-Blountsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Blountsville doesn't have a public transportation system that people use for their commute.

-The per capita income in Blountsville in 2010 was $14,440, which is low income relative to Alabama and the nation.
-This equates to an annual income of $57,760 for a family of four.
-Blountsville also has one of the higher rates of people living in poverty in the nation, with 40.62% of its population below the federal poverty line.
+The per capita income in Blountsville in 2018 was $16,119, which is low income relative to Alabama and the nation.
+This equates to an annual income of $64,476 for a family of four.
+However, Blountsville contains both very wealthy and poor people as well.

-Blountsville is a somewhat ethnically-diverse town.
+Blountsville is an extremely ethnically-diverse town.
 The people who call Blountsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blountsville residents report their race to be White, followed by Black or African-American.
+The greatest number of Blountsville residents report their race to be White, followed by Asian.
 Blountsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.15% of the town’s residents.
-Important ancestries of people in Blountsville include English, German, European, and Italian.
+People of Hispanic or Latino origin account for 29.89% of the town’s residents.
+Important ancestries of people in Blountsville include Irish, English, European, German, and Italian.